 Entry requirements for

-The course is open to beginners as well as those with language competency.
-Students with language competency will be granted exemption from lower level language units and will be placed at the level appropriate to their level of competency.
-Such students may be required to take alternative units to replace the lower level language units.
-Native speakers of Indonesian or Malay may be excluded from this major.
-Students from countries where Indonesian or Malay is a partial or complete medium of instruction on the educational system may be excluded from this major, or from the lower level language units, depending on their previous level of exposure to Indonesian/Malay.
+The course is open to beginners as well as those with language competency based on previous study.
+Students with language competency will be granted exemption (preclusion) from lower level language units and will be placed at the level of study appropriate to their level of competence.
+Such students would be required to incorporate in-country study or substitute approved units in lieu of precluded language units to satisfy the 24-point major requirement.

 Fees & Scholarships for Domestic StudentsInternational Students